Charlie Gamble

-Charles Gamble (born 25 April 1996) is a New Zealand professional rugby union player and former youth track and field athlete.
-Playing for the New South Wales Waratahs in the Super Rugby, Gamble's playing position is typically openside flanker (No. 7), however he has been deployed across the back row, mostly as a blindside flanker (No. 6).
+Charles Gamble (born 25 April 1996) is a New Zealand professional rugby union player who currently plays as a flanker for Japan Rugby League One, Division 2 club Green Warriors Tokatsu.
+Formerly a youth track and field athlete, Gamble played most of his professional career for the New South Wales Waratahs in the Super Rugby, Gamble's playing position is typically openside flanker (No. 7), however he has been deployed across the back row.

 Early life and athletics

 Gamble was born in Christchurch, Canterbury, New Zealand in 1996.
 He attended St Bede's College, Christchurch and represented their 1st XV before leaving school in 2013.

 In his youth, Gamble was a track and field athlete, specialising in shot put and discus throw.
 Gamble represented New Zealand in athletics, and was notably a competitor at the Australian Youth Olympic Festival (AYOF) in 2013 and the IAAF World Youth Championships in Athletics in 2013.
 The latter event, which took place in Donetsk, Ukraine, saw Gamble finish 18th in the heats of the boys' discus throw.
-As at 2020, Gamble held the St Bede's College Athletic record for 5kg shot put in under-14s and under-19s age groups and 1.25kg discus throw in under-14s and under-16s age groups.
+As at 2020, Gamble held the St Bede's College Athletic record for 5 kg shot put in under-14s and under-19s age groups and 1.25 kg discus throw in under-14s and under-16s age groups.

-Rugby career
+Career

 Early career

 Gamble played his early rugby for St Bede's College, playing his first match for the school at 14-years-old and being named Man of the Match.
 He spent a total of three years with the school's 1st XV before leaving in 2013 and took up an invitation to the Crusaders Academy.
 Gamble played for the region's under-19 side (Canterbury) and played openside flanker for the Crusaders' "B" team, known as the Crusaders Knights.

 The 2015/16 Crusaders Academy cohort featured notable peers such as George Bridge and Braydon Ennor.
 Gamble was then called-up to the New Zealand U20 team under coach Scott Robertson.
 He played in a trial match with the side, however was not called-up again, and did not earn an international cap for the team.